Don’t Trust Just Anyone with your Estate. Call your Divorce Attorneys in Houston, Texas. Your Property is our Business. (713) 781-7775

 What is Community Property in Texas?

 Community property is all property other than separate property acquired by either spouse during the marriage.
 Texas is a community property state.
 Property can include personal property, money, bank accounts, retirement accounts, business assets and real property.

 How Do I Know if Property is Community or Separate?

 In Texas, all property owned at the time a divorce is filed is presumed to be community.
 By following the above definitions it can be fairly easy to show a court what property is separate and what property is community.
 Money in bank accounts, retirement benefits and other types of property may be more difficult to identify as community or separate property.
 If the parties cannot reach an agreement, the court will determine the status of the property after hearing evidence presented by you and your attorney.

 Upon divorce, each spouse is generally entitled to fifty percent of all community property.
-However, courts can award a disproportionate share of property to a spouse due to the other spouses fault in the breakup of the marriage.
+However, courts can award a disproportionate share of property to a spouse due to the other spouses fault in the breakup of the marriage (adultery, cruelty, etc).
 You lawyer will help you determine if fault is a factor in your divorce.

-Contact a qualified Houston Divorce Attorney here at The Rudisel Law Firm, P.C. for a complimentary consultation to discuss Property Division and its effects on a Divorce in Houston, Texas.
+Contact a qualified Houston Divorce Attorney here at The Rudisel Law Firm, P.C. for a free consultation to discuss Property Division and divorce.